 Your stream channel is one of the most important things to take into account.
 That is what people see and watch when you are offline and where the viewers will go to learn more about you.
 Good things to include there is: About me, Pc setup, Your schedule, Bot commands and your social media links.

-- Custom Twitch Panel Maker – Really handy tool for your tiles.
+- Custom Twitch Panel Maker – Really handy free tool for your tiles.

-Marketing your channel is really important thing to start learning from the bat.
+Networking and marketing your channel is really important thing to start learning from the start.
+You definitely don’t want to end up being The Twitch streamers who spend years broadcasting to no one.
 For you i would suggest to get your hands up on Social Media accounts everywhere you just can.
 You don’t have to use all of them but it’s good to have for the future.
-Most important ones are: Facebook and Twitter most likely.
+Most important ones are: Discord, Twitter, Facebook and Instagram.

 - Networking and advertising places for streamers